 PRIMARY DOMAIN: domainname.com

 PARKED DOMAIN: domainname.edu

 If your domain name has a word in it that people often misspell, you may consider getting a parked domain.

-Definition of Addon Domain: An addon domain is unique to its primary domain, yet hosted under the same account.
-People generally get addon domains to save themselves money and time.
-The addon domain is an independent domain in itself, however, it is hosted under the same account as the primary domain.
-An addon domain does need to be registered, but it is under the primary domain’s hosting account.
+Definition of Addon Domain: An add-on domain is unique to its primary domain yet hosted under the same account.
+People generally get add-on domains to save themselves money and time.
+The add-on domain is independent in itself.
+However, it is hosted under the same account as the primary domain.
+An add-on domain does need to be registered, but it is under the primary domain's hosting account.

 Here's What Happens When You Get an Addon Domain:

 First off, a folder pops up in your primary domain's directory entitled 'public_html.'

 A subdomain appears in that folder.